cwill83247/dogFriendlyCamping/README.md

 - Pages that an unregistered user can view.
 - Pages that an Admin can view.

-The design went through several design ideas before settling on the current design, with my intial design after user research be considered amaetuer, and not fit for a professional website.
+The design went through several design ideas before settling on the current design, with my intial design after user research being considered amaetuer, and not fit for a professional website.

 ![old logo](https://dogfriendlycamping.herokuapp.com/static/images/logo.fw.png)
 ![new logo](https://dogfriendlycamping.herokuapp.com/static/images/newDFClogo2.fw.png)